Evertras/bubble-table/README.md

 dump data into `RowData` and create columns that select what is interesting to view, or to generate different columns based on view options on the fly.

-A basic example is given below.
+An example is given below.
 For more detailed examples, see [the examples directory](./examples).

 ```golang